 Electric Vehicle Incentives

-Plugged-in Places is part of wider efforts by the Government to switch motorists to Electric Vehicles.
-With the Government supporting the uptake of Electric Vehicles through cost and tax incentives and with Electric Vehicles forecast to have a 10 per cent market share by 2020, now is the ideal time to ensure that charging points are available for the increasing number of Electric Vehicle drivers.
+Plugged-in Places is part of a wider package of measures by the Government to promote the use of electric vehicles in order to reduce emissions and create economic growth.
+In addition, the Government is supporting the uptake of electric vehicles through cost and tax incentives, and with electric vehicles providing a growing market share now is the ideal time to ensure that charging points are available for the increasing number of electric vehicle drivers.

 Plug-in Car and Plug-in Van Grant

-- Zero benefit-in-kind tax until 2015 for users of electric company cars.
+- Zero benefit-in-kind tax for private use of company electric vans

 Electric Vehicle Facts